garylirocks/quickrefs/azure-networking-privatelink.markdown

   - (**recommended**) create a private endpoint in Company A's vnet to `kv-b.vault.azure.net` (need approval from Company B's side)
   - in your custom DNS server, conditionally forward `kv-b.vault.azure.net` to an Internet DNS resolver
   - (**not recommended**) on client VMs, use dnsmasq for Linux or NRPT (Name Resolution Policy Table) feature for Windows (see: https://github.com/dmauser/PrivateLink/tree/master/DNS-Client-Configuration-Options)

+### Subresources and DNS zone group

+- Subresources

+  - Some services have multiple subresources, eg. A storage account could have endpoints for `blob`, `blob_secondary`, `file`, `file_secondary`, ..., one private endpoint supports **ONLY ONE** subresource

+  - Some subresources could have multiple DNS records, using the same IP address, eg. an Azure Web Apps endpoint have two DNS records:
+    - `app-xxx.privatelink.azurewebsites.net`
+    - `app-xxx.scm.privatelink.azurewebsites.net`

+  - Some subresources could have multiple DNS records, each with a different IP, eg. ACR `registry`, Azure File Sync `afs`, AKS `management`
+    - `app-xxx.privatelink.azurewebsites.net`
+    - `app-xxx.scm.privatelink.azurewebsites.net`

+- DNS zone group
+  - A private endpoint can only have none or one private DNS zone group
+  - A DNS zone group support up to 5 DNS zones, which means the same records could be added to multiple DNS zones

 ## Multi-region scenarios